camio/error-benchmark/scripts/README.md

 All scripts have a `--help` flag that provides usage information.

+## `build_graph.sh`

+Utility script to generate a comparison graph from benchmark output.

 ## `collate.sh`

 Utility script to turn the bechmark output (from `multirun.sh`) into a readily